 Like with the Series 8 before it, choosing between the Series 9 and SE 2 is instead all about how much you believe the upgrades are worth the extra price.

-And while we do believe the SE 2 is certainly good enough for most users, we also think the more premium design and advanced features are reason enough to spend the money and upgrade.
+Ultimately, we believe the SE 2 is good enough for most users, but we also think the more premium design and advanced features are reason enough to spend the extra money on the Series 9.

 For those who just want a basic Apple Watch to encourage a more active lifestyle, however, or those who don't believe they'll appreciate the added benefits, the SE 2 is likely the best pick.